 Evan b.1863 married Hannah Jones of Tremadoc Caernarvonshire in 1896 at Bootle Lancashire and they had 5 children; the eldest Tom was born in Tremadoc and the rest all born in Bootle.
 Evan's life at sea began at 18 years of age on the schooner Picton where the census of 1881 notes her as being off the Dogger Bank en route to the river Tyne.
 A year later he was on the S.S.
 Arizona, a passenger liner regularly sailing between Liverpool and New York.
 His next three vessels on which he served as ordinary seaman were the steamers Rosalind, Roman and Ottoman; again transatlantic passenger liners based in Liverpool.
 From 1896 onwards he was bosun on the liners Ottoman, Canadian, Haverford and the Pittsburg.
 The last two vessels had Captain Jones of Borth in command, so we may assume the traditional Borth connections were in play.
 Evan Bywater died at West Derby Lancashire in 1932.
 None of his sons went to sea.

 Thomas Bywater b.1870 also started his seafaring career on the schooner Picton at 14 years of age.
 By the time he was 21 he had served on the barques Rose Hill and the May Hulse and the brig Ocean Belle; all vessels with Borth connections.
 Thomas still an ordinary seaman moved to steamships voyaging on the Ruben and the Lassell.
-The next vessel was the barque Chilena on which he served as second mate and in the following year, 1894, was awarded his Mates certificate at Liverpool.
+His next vessel was the barque Chilena, under the command of Edwin Hughes of Aberystwyth, on which he served as second mate and in the following year, 1894, was awarded his Mates certificate at Liverpool.
 Thomas' next and last voyage was as second mate on the barque Carnegie sailing from Liverpool to Australia.
 Unfortunately he became ill with kidney disease and died in May 1895 in the South Atlantic at 25 years of age.
 One can only wonder that if he had lived he would surely have become a Master Mariner.

 William Bywater b.1865 began his maritime career at 15 years of age on the brigs Ocean Belle,Ellen Greaves, the schooner Pilgrim and the barques Snowdon, Hawarden Castle, Rose Hill and the Glendovey, all with Borth links.
 In 1888 William was awarded his Second Mates certificate at Liverpool and served in that position on the barque Glendovey and then the steamer Nieto in 1890.
 A year later he passed his Masters exam at Liverpool.
 He was now 32 years old and heading for a distinguished career but fate intervened proving the hazardous nature of seafaring.
 In 1907 when acting as Second Mate on the S.S.
 Gatesgarth he and all the crew lost their lives.
 This vessel had left Liverpool for the short voyage to Penarth South Wales carrying a dangerous cargo of gas coal.
 After being seen rounding Bardsey Island she simply vanished and it was presumed that the cargo had exploded with the loss of the ship and the crew of 23.
 The only evidence was wreckage and a lifebelt marked Gatesgarth strewn along the beaches surrounding Porthmadoc.